Share This Article

 You can spend where calculated.

 “Small” doesn’t necessarily mean “cheap.”
 Less basic costs mean you can spend on the things that matter.
-You can have a well-built, high-quality home under 1,500sf with plenty of luxury amenities.
+You can have a well-built, high-quality home 1,500sf with plenty of luxury amenities.
 Want a hi-end kitchen?
 You can afford to buy now without paying for that 5th bedroom.
 Want an oversized garage for your toys?
-There may be room for it on your property now!
-The idea is to “cut the fluff” and use your budget for what matters to you.
+There may be room for it on property now!
+The idea is to “cut the fluff” and use budget for what matters to you.